0xpranay/solidity-notes/Gas Optimisations.md

 - Let `g(x)` be low cost and `h(x)` be high cost.
 Doing this saves some gas,
   - `g(x) && h(x)` as if `g(x)` fails, `h(x)` is never executed.

-## **Mappings are cheper than arrays** :
+## **Mappings are cheaper than arrays**:

-- Becuase EVM store is a key value mapped store, mappings are cheaper for EVM than arrays
+- Because EVM store is a key value mapped store, mappings are cheaper for EVM than arrays
 - Check **internals** section for more details.

 ## **Bytes32 vs byte1[]** :